Cynthia

 Operating System(s)

-Windows 95-11 and Wine for Linux and Mac
+Windows All and Wine for Linux and Mac

 Cynthia displaying her menu